Cross Connection Control Program

 The intent of the Cross Connection Control Program is to:

-A backflow assembly test form must be completed and returned to the engineering and operations department.
+A backflow assembly test form must be completed and returned to the operations department.

 All devices must be approved by Canadian Standard CAN/CSA B64.10 (most current).
-Devices can be searched through the CSA International website at CSA Certified Product Listings.
-A backflow device not on this list will not be accepted.
+Devices can be searched through the CSA International website at CSA Certified Product Listings or they can be found in the most up-to-date list of approved Backflow Prevention Assemblies at http://www.usc.edu/dept/fccchr/list.html published by the Foundation for Cross Connection Control and Hydraulic Research.
+A backflow device which is not on these lists will not be accepted.

-British Columbia Water and Waste Association and Cross Connection Control
+British Columbia Water and Waste Association (BCWWA) and Cross Connection Control

-BC Water & Waste Association (BCWWA) is the recognized authority for the voluntary certification of backflow assembly testers in British Columbia and Yukon.
-Currently our cross connection control (CCC) membership consists of over 1,800 certified testers, certified inspectors and administration members.
-For more information on cross connection, please refer to the BCWWA http://www.bcwwa.org/cross-connection-control.html
+BC Water and Waste Association is the recognized authority for the certification of backflow assembly testers in British Columbia and Yukon.